Tuber melanosporum Vittad. - Périgord Truffle

 Tuber melanosporum Vittad. - Perigord Truffle -- cross-section view

-Cut a truffle and it gives off a most distinctive (but un-mushroomy) smell.
-Pigs, dogs and other creatures with noses more sensitive than our own do not need the truffles to be cut open or even dug up: they can smell them from above ground.
+Cut a truffle and it gives off a distinctive (but un-mushroomy) smell.
+Pigs, dogs and other animals with noses more sensitive than ours do not need the truffles to be cut open or even dug up: they can smell them from above ground.
 This is why professional truffle hunters use either pigs or dogs to help them locate this source of 'black gold'.
-Pictures: Moi-meme (public domain)

 Tuber melanosporum, the famous Périgord Truffle, and its Italian rival Tuber magnatum, the Piedmont Truffle, have a scent that mimics a male pig's sex hormone.
 That is why in the past professional truffle hunters used female pigs to help find these hidden treasures.
 Nowadays dogs have replaced pigs as the truffle hunter's preferred companion.
 (Well, the people who do this work for a living have to cover a lot of ground, and they must have to take their assistants with them in their cars or vans as they travel from home to forest to customer premises.)

 There is no point in trying to describe the shape of a truffle: they are the ultimate in shapelessness.
-Blobs, sometimes more or less spherical but quite often multi-lobed, the outer surface of a Périgord Black Truffle is dark brown to black, covered in small crazed polygonal sections with shallow rivers between them (not unlike limestone pavement, but less regular in size and not aligned in any logical way.)
+Blobs, sometimes more or less spherical but quite often multi-lobed, the outer surface of a Périgord Black Truffle is dark brown to black, covered in small crazed polygonal sections with shallow rivers between them - not unlike limestone pavement, but less regular in size and not aligned in any systematic way.
+(Picture left © Dr Michel Royon / Wikimedia Commons)

 Spores

-Mainly under oak trees, particularly Cork Oaks, in southern Europe - France, Portugal, Spain and Italy in particular.
-Also known to occur under Hazel, Hornbeam and very occasionally pines.
+Mycorrhizal, mainly found under oak trees, including Cork Oaks, in southern Europe - France, Portugal, Spain and Italy in particular.
+Also known to occur under Hazel, Hornbeam and very occasionally pine trees.

 Season

-Late summer, autumn and, in the far south, through the winter.
+Late summer, autumn and, in the far south of Europe, all through the winter.

 Reference Sources